Youngstown dynamite plot: Events

 The dynamite plot was eventually connected to Galleanisti, anarchist followers of Luigi Galleani associated with his newspaper Cronaca Sovversiva.
 Paco Carlucci, an assumed alias of Carlo Valdinoci, attracted Gabriella "Ella" Antolini Segata to Youngstown, Ohio, where they were intimate before he put her on a train from Steubenville, Ohio, to Chicago with a case of dynamite from January 17–18, 1918.
 The dynamite was possibly en route to Milwaukee.
 The Bureau of Investigation said that others were involved, from Antolini Segata's husband Augusto Segata, to Mario Rusca, who gave her the satchel, to Emilio Coda, a coal miner with access to dynamite.
-Others said to be involved included Luigi Bachett, a Detroit anarchist who was fundraising for legal defense of the Milwaukee anarchists, and John Scussel, another Galleanist.
+Others said to be involved included Luigi Bachetti, a Detroit anarchist who was fundraising for legal defense of the Milwaukee anarchists, and John Scussel, another Galleanist.

 Antolini Segata looked innocent, at the age of 18, but a train porter suspicious of the black satchel foiled the plot.
 When caught, Antolini Segata gave the name "Linda José", that of a character from an anarchist play.
 Her commitment to this pseudonym for multiple weeks bought her accomplices time to scatter.

 Aftermath

-Found guilty in federal court, in October 1918 Antollini Segata was sentenced to 18 months in Missouri State Penitentiary by Judge Kenesaw Mountain Landis, where she met Emma Goldman and Kate Richards O'Hare.
+Found guilty in federal court, in October 1918 Gabriella Segata Antolini was sentenced to 18 months in Missouri State Penitentiary by Judge Kenesaw Mountain Landis, where she met Emma Goldman and Kate Richards O'Hare.

 For his role in unraveling the case, Bureau of Investigation Special Agent Rayme Weston Finch was chosen to lead the Lynn, Massachusetts, raid on the Galleanist Cronaca Sovversiva offices in 1918.
 He would later become the department's foremost anti-radical investigator and an enemy of Luigi Galleani.
-A letter uncovered from the 1818 raid of Cronaca Sovversiva found a September 1917 letter from Valdinoci that mentioned an pseudonymed anarchist, now believed to be Mario Buda, who would wait in Monterrey, Mexico, for preparations before planting a bomb, potentially in reference to the Youngstown dynamite plot.
+A letter uncovered from the 1918 raid of Cronaca Sovversiva found a September 1917 letter from Valdinoci that mentioned a pseudonymed anarchist, now believed to be Mario Buda, who would wait in Monterrey, Mexico, for preparations before planting a bomb, potentially in reference to the Youngstown dynamite plot.